dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 > "There was SQL before window functions and there is SQL af􏰂er window functions"

-Window functions are for those cases when you want to make computation in current row with other rows.
+Window functions are for those cases when you want to make computation when you processing current row but want to access other rows.
+TODO: examples.

+Window functions happens after the where clause so you only see rows in the function that was last after the where filtering.

+TODO: explain `over (order by)`

+`over (partition by)` allows to make computation with others rows that satisfy the partition condition.
+Partition it is a where condition inside a window function.

 All quotes are excerpts from “The Art Of PostgreSQL” by Dimitri Fontaine.